Apich-Organization/YGS-2026-01/acknowledgement.md

 ### **Reporting & Coordination**

 The initial report was submitted to the **TSRC** on January 20, 2026, at 13:43 CST, with subsequent revisions finalized at 17:29 and 17:59 CST.
+The reports are formally submitted to CNCERT on January 21, 2026, at 21:44 CST.

 ### **Conclusion of Internal Operations**